kreichold/GroupMeanFM/README.md

 ## Auxiliary Functions

 + **And_HAC91.m**
-This function implements the data-dependent bandwidth selection rule of Andrews (1991, Econometrica, 59, 817-858).
+This function implements the data-dependent bandwidth selection rule of Andrews (1991).

 + **demean_detrend.m**
 This function allows to demean and detrend time series.